Project 491

 AusPATH continues to raised, in collaboration with care providers in Queensland and across Australia, to establish multi-disciplinary pathways to ensure affected young people receive timely, evidence-based care.

-You’ll find the application form for the hardship fund available to download below.
+You’ll find the application form for the hardship fund available to download above.
 Please read the instructions carefully.
 Applications must be submitted with support from a treating doctor, confirming both the need for care and your financial hardship.

 With care,